 In-Home Care Services for Parkinson’s Disease

-Our caretakers can provide the steady, focused attention and care that’s required to support the lifestyle changes that affect loved ones with Parkinson’s Disease.
+Our caretakers can provide the steady, focused attention and care that’s required to support the changes in lifestyle that affect loved ones with Parkinson’s Disease.
 They can also assist in physical and speech therapies, and provide other support that’s critical in caring for patients with this illness, including:

 - Preventing falls and helping with stairs, getting up and down from chairs or beds.

-- Helping with feeding, bathing, grooming and other tasks.
+- Helping with grooming, bathing, feeding, and other tasks.

 - Taking swallowing precautions with foods for clients who have difficulties